OtherGuy2021/PowerShell-Functions/README.md

 [remove-Diacritics](https://github.com/kieranwalsh/PowerShell-Functions/blob/main/remove-Diacritics.ps1)

-Unfortunately, in Windows Active Driectory and Office 365, usernames with accents or diacritics can be rejected.
-This function will return the entered string without its discritics when used in user onboarding scripts.
+Unfortunately, in Windows Active Directory and Office 365, usernames with accents or diacritics can be rejected.
+This function will return the entered string without its diacritics when used in user onboarding scripts.

 ![Image showing remove-Diacritics string discritics from an entered username](https://github.com/kieranwalsh/img/blob/main/remove-Diacritics.png)